 Different countries, different strategies

-While countries like Spain, Sweden, England and Finland have already removed thousands of dams together, there are still more than 1 million dams blocking the European rivers.
+While countries like Spain, Sweden, the UK and Finland have already removed thousands of dams together, there are still more than 1 million dams blocking the European rivers.
 And also outside of Europe, we find great examples how dam removal restores nature along free flowing rivers.
 The largest dam removal in the United States turned the Elwha River into a new home for many species.
 Salmons are returning, crab populations grow and the number of birds doubled.
 Despite the efforts of these countries, others are doing exactly the opposite.
 Romania recently announced to continue the damming of the Jiu River, one of the last free flowing rivers in the Carpathian Mountains.
-Also Albania nd other Balkan countries with the assistance of European Hydropower Companies are planning dam constructions that will inevitably damage the river and riparian ecosystem around it.
+Also Albania and other Balkan countries with the assistance of European Hydropower Companies are planning dam constructions that will inevitably damage the river and riparian ecosystem around it.

 We help and protect the last parts of free flowing WILDRivers of Europe as part of the European Wilderness Network.
 This includes part of the Belá WILDRiver in Slovakia, WILDRivers in Uholka-Shyrokyy Luh Wilderness of Ukraine, Stara Reka WILDRiver embedded in the Central Balkan Wilderness and more potential candidates like the Tagliamento in Italy.

 Stay up to date on the Wilderness news, subscribe to our Newsletter!